AdobeDocs/commerce-operations.en/help/configuration/storage/multi-master-manual.md

 1. After the script runs, enter `exit`.

-{% endcollapsible %}

 ### Back up quote tables

 This section discusses how to back up quote tables from the main Magento database and restore them in your quote database.

-{% collapsible Click to back up and restore quote tables %}

 Run the following command from a command prompt: